|Flat-rate fees are on par with competitors, but premium tiers are expensive.|

+Flat-rate fees are on par with competitors, but premium tiers are expensive.|

   Customer feedback on Blooom is scarce.
 On its Better Business Bureau (BBB) page, it sports an A- rating from the BBB but lacks accreditation status.
-Only one official BBB complaint was filed against the platform but the details of the complaint are unavailable.
-There are no reviews on its Trustpilot page rank it 3.7 out of 5 stars, and it has no complaints on the Consumer Financial Protection Bureau.
+As of October 2020, only one official BBB complaint was filed against the platform but the details of the complaint are unavailable.
+There are five reviews on its Trustpilot page rank it 3.7 out of 5 stars, and it has no complaints on the Consumer Financial Protection Bureau.

   On Reddit, a few Blooom investors expressed frustration with the platform, citing a low frequency of rebalancing that resulted in portfolio losses.